wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-focus-single-source.md

 **(3)** and **(4)** - The CoE triggers one or more CoE working groups, each focused on a subset of the CoE goals, their backlogs linked to he CoE backlog, and their vision supporting the CoE's vision.
 Every CoE working group is:

 - **Short-lived!** - The working group's lifetime is limited to the CoE's lifetime and a maximum of 2 program increments (10 weeks).
+See FAQ for more details.
 - **Laser focused!** - Focus on experiments, (dis)prove hypothesis, make recommendations, and minimal viable products.
 - **A slice!** - Take baby steps, focus on a vertical slice, and do **not** try to solve the world's problems.